 In addition to cheap and high-end fishing kayaks, you can also customize them to fit your needs.

-In these Pelican kayaks reviews, we'll talk about these categories and Pelican's few best-performing models.
+In these Pelican kayak reviews, we'll talk about these categories and Pelican's few best-performing models.
 You'll also see which the best Pelican kayak is our favorite in each category and how it compares to other kayak brands.

 Types of pelican kayaks

 Some pelican kayak models are stable enough to stand and cast your fishing rod without fearing falling from the kayak.
 Custom models of fishing kayaks often let you set up your fishing platform the way you want.

 Recreational designs are easy to get to, lighter, and straightforward.
 They are made for people who want to spend a casual day on the water.

 In addition to that, they're not designed to work well in windy weather, and waves can easily throw them off course.
 Most recreational kayaks are less expensive and an excellent way to start kayaking.

 Tandem kayaks have long keels, making them faster and easier to steer.
 They come in both sit-in and sit-on-top styles.

 Extra weight and length usually make it more difficult to move and store.

 When it comes to (kids' kayaks), Traditional kayaks can be hard for kids to paddle because they are wide and heavy.
 Pelican has made a series of kayaks perfect for young paddlers.